eklitzke/bitcoin/doc/developer-notes.md

 conditions, or undefined behavior.
 This is controlled with the `--enable-sanitzer` configure flag, which should be a comma separated list of sanitizers to enable.
 The sanitizer list should correspond to supported `-fsanitize=` options in your compiler.
-These sanitizers can incur significant runtime overhead, so they are most useful for debugging or verifying the correctness of new changes.
+These sanitizers have runtime overhead, so they are most useful when testing changes or producing debugging builds.

 Some examples: